Chijama/flutter-engineering-by-chapter/chapter_19_cryptography_in_flutter/README.md

 **Chapter 19 — Flutter Engineering**

-A faithful, UI-driven demonstration of all cryptography code examples from Chapter 19: Cryptography in Flutter by Majid Hajian.
+A UI-driven demonstration of all cryptography code examples from Chapter 19: Cryptography in Flutter by Majid Hajian.

 ---